PlanktoScope/machine-name/README.md

 ## Usage

 First, you will need to download machine-name, which is available as a single self-contained executable file.
-You should visit this repository's [releases page](https://github.com/PlanktoScope/machine-name/releases/latest) and download an archive file for your platform and CPU architecture; for example, on a Raspberry Pi 4, you should download the archive named `machine-name{version number}_linux_arm.tar.gz` (where the version number should be substituted).
+You should visit this repository's [releases page](https://github.com/PlanktoScope/machine-name/releases/latest) and download an archive file for your platform and CPU architecture; for example, on a Raspberry Pi 4, you should download the archive named `machine-name_{version number}_linux_arm.tar.gz` (where the version number should be substituted).
 You can extract the machine-name binary from the archive using a command like:
 ```
-tar -xzf machine-name{version number}_{os}_{cpu architecture}.tar.gz machine-name
+tar -xzf machine-name_{version number}_{os}_{cpu architecture}.tar.gz machine-name
 ```

 Then you may need to move the machine-name binary into a directory in your system path, or you can just run the machine-name binary in your current directory (in which case you should replace `machine-name` with `./machine-name` in the commands listed below).